amvitor-cm/Eco-eccommerce/README.md

 ---

 ## Overview
-The **EcoStore-1 template** is ideal for businesses looking to create a professional online store quickly.
+The **EcoEccommerce template** is ideal for businesses looking to create a professional online store quickly.
 It highlights products, promotions, and customer trust elements while keeping the design clean and modern.

 ---